CycloneDX/cyclonedx.org/specification/overview/index.md

 ## Compositions
 Compositions describe constituent parts (including components, services, and dependency relationships) and their completeness.
-The aggregate of each composition can be described as complete, incomplete, incomplete first-party only, incomplete third-party only, incomplete redacted, or unknown.
+The aggregate of each composition can be described as complete, incomplete, incomplete first-party only, incomplete third-party only, or unknown.

 ## Extensions
 Multiple extension points exist throughout the CycloneDX object model allowing fast prototyping of new capabilities